 The Central Helpline number is for client use only.
 No volunteer or anyone other than a client should call the Helpline.
-All requests for information about The Gabriel Project should be made to the Gabriel Project Coordinator.
+All requests for information about The Gabriel Project should be made to the Gabriel Project Coordinator in the Diocesan Office of Family and Faith Formation.